Supervisory Control of Quantum Discrete Event Systems: Acknowledgements

 \section{Acknowledgements}

-I thank Ligang Xiao for useful discussion and helpful construction concerning the examples of QFA accepting prefix-closed languages.
-This work is supported in part by the National Natural Science Foundation of China (Nos.
-61876195, 61572532), the Natural Science Foundation of Guangdong Province of China (No. 2017B030311011).
+I thank Ligang Xiao for useful discussion and helpful construction concerning the examples of QFA recognizing prefix-closured languages.
+This work is supported in part by the National Natural Science Foundation of China (No. 61876195).